 The scale of drawing can be perfectly adhered to in CAD

 The accuracy of CAD designs is impeccable.
 You can create 2D or 3D designs with ease.
 Designs can be visualized from various angles.
-Popular design software can be linked to CAD program which makes importing or exporting drawings easier.
+Popular design software can be linked to CAD program which makes importing or exporting drawings easier along with all parametric dimensions.

 CAD takes care of scale automatically but in manual mode, you had to fix the scale before proceeding to withdraw.
 The scale sets a symmetric proportion to represent the actual object’s dimension in scaled-down mode on paper or digital canvas.